Brexit: Ongoing negotiations, and tax issues for those owning property in the EU

 Owning property in the EU

-At MHA Larking Gowen, we’ve already spotted a couple of areas of concern for people owning property in the EU.
+At Larking Gowen, we’ve already spotted a couple of areas of concern for people owning property in the EU.

 Selling a holiday home in France